Zoom In Disparities in Healthcare LLM Q&A: Experiments and Results

 \subsection{Case Study: Factuality Alignment}

-Response alignment with high-resource knowledge sources such as English Wikipedia is often desirable, as health information in low-resource languages is often limited or lower quality~\cite{weissenberger2004breast,lawrentschuk37health,davaris2017thoracic}.
-In such cases, knowledge from high-resource languages can effectively complement existing gaps.
-However, certain scenarios demand more localized or domain-specific information, where English-centric knowledge may not be sufficiently reliable or contextually appropriate for target users~\cite{jbp:/content/journals/10.1075/dt.25015.yan}.
-To explore this, we evaluate: (1) providing contextual information into prompt and (2) RAG~\cite{10.5555/3495724.3496517}.

-We adopt a RAG prompt from HuggingFace~\footnote{\url{https://huggingface.co/blog/ngxson/make-your-own-rag}} for both setups.
-For the first method, we incorporate translated excerpts from non-English Wikipedia pages that are semantically aligned with the given question.
-For RAG, we scrape PubMed articles~\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} using Paperscraper~\footnote{\url{https://github.com/jannisborn/paperscraper}} , querying by entity and nationality keywords (e.g., allergy + Turkish) to obtain culturally specific information.
-We discard entities with fewer than 50 retrieved PubMed articles and perform analysis on the rest.
-The RAG model is built using the BM25-Sparse retriever~\cite{bm25s}.
-We incorporate top 10 articles that returned from the retriever into the context.
+Alignment of LLM responses with high-resource sources such as EN Wikipedia is often desirable, as health information in low-resource languages may be limited or lower quality~\cite{weissenberger2004breast,lawrentschuk37health,davaris2017thoracic}.
+In such cases, high-resource knowledge can help fill gaps.
+However, some scenarios require localized or domain-specific information, where EN-centric content may be unreliable or contextually inappropriate~\cite{jbp:/content/journals/10.1075/dt.25015.yan}.
+To explore this, we evaluated: $(i)$ providing contextual information directly into the prompt, and $(ii)$ performing RAG~\cite{10.5555/3495724.3496517}.
+For the first method, we incorporated translated excerpts from non-EN Wikipedia pages that are semantically aligned with the given question.
+For RAG, we gathered scientific articles from PubMed,\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}} considered a reliable external source of health information, using Paperscraper,\footnote{\url{https://github.com/jannisborn/paperscraper}} querying by entity and nationality keywords (e.g., `allergy' + `Turkish') to obtain culturally specific information.
+We discarded entities with fewer than 50 retrieved PubMed articles and perform analysis on the rest.
+The RAG system, based on the simple HuggingFace implementation, \footnote{\url{https://huggingface.co/blog/ngxson/make-your-own-rag}} employs the classical BM25 model for sparse retrieval~\cite{bm25s}.
+We incorporated the top 10 articles that returned from the retriever into the prompt to enrich its context.